SkylineCommunications/dataminer-docs/connector-help/connector_help/Grass_Valley_IQUCP25.md

 ### Initialization

-While no additional configuration is needed during initialization, on the **General** page, you can find a **progress bar** that shows how long the driver is taking to request all the information from the device during the initial polling.
+While no additional configuration is needed during initialization, on the **General** page, you can find a **progress bar** that shows how long the connector is taking to request all the information from the device during the initial polling.

 ## How to use

 A vendor-specific communication protocol (RollCall) is used to retrieve and send data to the device over TCP.
 As RollCall is a binary protocol, you will not be able to easily trace the communication via Stream Viewer.
 However, when you enable the **Debug** toggle button on the **General** page, a human-readable version of all messages that are sent and received will be added in the **element log**.
 Note that enabling this option will put additional strain on the DataMiner Agent.
 It is recommended to turn it off when it is no longer needed.

-To save bandwidth, this driver does not rely on polling to retrieve data from the device.
+To save bandwidth, this connector does not rely on polling to retrieve data from the device.
 Instead, it relies on unsolicited update messages that the device sends.
-Only at the creation of the RollCall session will the driver poll all parameters.
+Only at the creation of the RollCall session will the connector poll all parameters.
 Because there is a huge number of parameters, it can take around 15 minutes before all parameters are polled.
 A progress bar on the general page will indicate the progress.

-Most pages and parameters of the driver deal with device configuration.
+Most pages and parameters of the connector deal with device configuration.
 Health/status monitoring information can be found on the **Logging** pages.
 Bitrates can be found on the **Ethernet** pages and the **Spigot** page.